Meaning of Res Judicata in CPC

 Res Judicata is the Latin term for ‘a matter judged.’
 It means ‘a thing decided.’
 Section 11 of the Civil Procedure Code, 1908, talks about Res Judicata.

 Res Judicata applies in a case where there has been a final judgment, and it is no longer subject to appeal.
 Res Judicata can also be used to bar (stop, block) continued litigation of a case on the same issues between the same parties.

 Claim preclusion focuses on baring a suit from being brought again on a legal cause of action that has already been finally decided between the parties.

 Issue preclusion bars the re-litigation of factual issues that have already been necessarily determined by a judge as a part of an earlier claim.

-Doctrine of res judicata is based on three maxims-
+The doctrine of res judicata is based on three maxims.
+They are:-

 1. Nemo debet bis vexari pro una et eadem causa – It means no man shall be punished twice for the same offence.